Martinez's clutch hit secures top wild card for Diamondbacks

 "This isn't it," Martinez said.
 "They only get bigger from here.
 In my opinion we are not in the playoffs yet.
 If we win that wild card then we are in it."

-Martinez lined a two-out RBI single to deep left field with the bases loaded in the ninth inning, and Arizona beat the Miami Marlins 3-2 on Sunday to clinch the top wild card in the National League.
+Martinez lined a two-out RBI single to deep left field with the bases loaded in the ninth inning, lifting Arizona over the Miami Marlins 3-2 on Sunday to clinch the top wild card in the National League.

 "J.D.'s been unbelievable," first-year manager Torey Lovullo said.
 "How fitting that the guy you pick up in a big midseason push gets the big hit today.
 It makes everything very special."